varunreddy624/AOS/README.md

 Create a new txt file called **tracker_info.txt** which contains IP and port of tracker and must be in same directory as client and tracker

+Main files are on /root/P2P

 to use SHA1 library in c  (for ubuntu)

 * Install OpenSSL library -** sudo apt-get install libssl-dev**
 * If other distro, use corresponding library for the distro in step 1